Deybacsi/terminalbot/docs/install.md

 Now you can continue with the steps in the linux install section.

-## Installing on Windows 7 and below
+## Installing on Windows 8 and below

+You can install linux on a virtual machine, check [this video](https://www.youtube.com/watch?v=QbmRXJJKsvs) for details.

 ## Installing on linux

+Grab a terminal, and run these magical commands.

 ### Install  curl, jsoncpp, openssl, git:
 ```